 Cotton sheets tend to be more affordable than linen sheets.
 However, due to linen’s durability, it may be a better investment in the long run.
 Linen is also less likely to need replacing as often as cotton.

-You can also consider investing in quality long-staple organic cotton sheets, such as Supima Sheets by Coyuchi.
+You can also consider investing in quality long-staple organic cotton sheets, such as Suvin Sheets by Avocado.
 They´re more expensive upfront but are much more durable and last longer than conventional cotton sheets.

 In terms of breathability, both cotton and linen sheets offer excellent ventilation, however, linen sheets are a bit more breathable than cotton.
 So if you tend to sleep hot or live in a warm climate, linen sheets may be the better choice.
 Cotton is slightly more absorbent than linen, but both are able to keep you cool during the night.